census-instrumentation/opencensus-website/content/index.md

 +++

 {{% sc_index1 %}}

+<i class="fa fa fa-quote-left" style="color:#C1272D"></i> Kudos to whoever came up with the design and architecture of OpenCensus.
+Tried it for the first time yesterday and it was a great experience for me as a monitoring developer.
+It feels a lot more thought out and robust than other solutions. <i class="fa fa fa-quote-right" style="color:#C1272D"></i>&nbsp;&nbsp; ***- Ben Ripkens, Staff Software Engineer - Instana***
+&nbsp;
+&nbsp;

 {{% sc_index2 %}}
 #### What is OpenCensus?
 A single distribution of libraries that automatically collects traces and metrics from your app, displays them locally, and sends them to any analysis tool. [{{% sc_gloss1 %}}Watch this video{{% /sc_gloss1 %}}](https://storage.googleapis.com/opencensusio/OpenCensusVideo.mp4) for an overview.